mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     Without this step, Terraform creates a plan to delete your existing cluster.

-9. Remove the import block created in step 2.
+10. Remove the import block created in step 2.
-10. Re-run `terraform apply` to ensure you have no planned changes: `No changes.
+11. Re-run `terraform plan` to ensure you have no planned changes: `No changes.
 Your infrastructure matches the configuration.`

 ## From Serverless to Free

+**Please ensure your Serverless instance meets the following requirements to migrate to Free:**
+- $0 MRR

 ### Pre-Autoconversion Migration Procedure

+**NOTE:** We recommend waiting until March 2025 or later for Serverless instances to autoconvert.

 1. Create a new Free Cluster directly from your `.tf` file, e.g.: